 of the overhanging embankment.

 I actually stage my sunny front rooms some days just to pretend…if I draw the blinds, turn on a couple of discreet corner lamps and the rain ap on my phone I can take myself all the way to Hilo, Hawaii, the rainiest city in the U.S..
 Son Scott and family lived there for awhile; I visited a few times, and found it to be perfect.

-But that was awhile ago…before the Year of the Pandemic.
-When every day didn’t need its very own goal in order to get through…such as…today I won’t contract the virus OR today I will obey all guidelines to keep everyone else safe OR today I will clean the garage (whoops, I don’t have a garage) OR today I’ll read or listen to something worthwhile/enlightening/uplifting and not my latest murder mystery OR today I will simply wallow in my inner pluviophile and drink a lot of coffee and not worry.
+But that was awhile ago…when every day didn’t need its very own goal.
+Today I won’t contract the virus OR today I will obey all guidelines to keep everyone else safe OR today I will clean the garage (whoops, I don’t have a garage) OR today I’ll read or listen to something worthwhile and enlightening, not my latest murder mystery OR today I will simply wallow in my inner pluviophile and drink a lot of coffee and not worry.